snowman-repos/book/project_managers/README.md

 Lastly, there is no easy way to prioritise issues.
 For ODI we’ve added priority 1 and priority 2 tags which work well but i’d like the open issues to work more like a physical backlog where you can click and drag issues to prioritise.

-In conclusion, I would recommend using GitHub to other Project Managers, particularly if you’re happy to track project progress outside of GitHub and just embrace it for the ace collaboration tool it is.

-A screenshot of the Huboard tool showing a Kanban board.Web project management things in GitHub?
-Developers, you cannot escape it! :)
-If you’re thinking of using GitHub you may want to look at Huboard, a lightweight Kaban board which integrates with GitHub issues.

-If that doesn’t fulfil your requirements you may find something that does on this Quora question “Which project management tools are deeply integrated with GitHub?”

-Not convinced yet?
-Why not do some further reading, here are couple of other great blog post on the topic.

-Using GitHub issues to manage projects by Z Porter.
-Managing projects with GitHub by Jerad Bitner.

-Ever since version control systems such as Git have become widely-known and well-used, modern development processes have radically changed.

 Here are some reasons why Git has the power to improve your development workflow.